 How Heavy Should a Weighted Blanket Be?

 As a rule of thumb, the weight of a weighted blanket should be about 10% of your body weight.
 Of course, the ideal weighted blanket weight depends on what feels right to you.
 Preferred weights can vary between 5% and 12% of the sleeper’s weight.
-Look for a blanket that provides a feeling of comfort, but that still feels safe when you are resting beneath it.
+Look for a blanket that provides a feeling of comfort, but still feels safe when you are resting beneath it.
 You may need to try a few different weights before settling on one you find comfortable.
 Weighted blankets may not be suitable for sleepers who tend to feel claustrophobic.

 Weighted Blanket Weight Chart